doda25-team16/operation/ACTIVITY.md

 - Yuting: https://github.com/doda25-team16/operation/pull/73 I continued with the Grafana Dashboard task this week.
 This involved creating a dashboard and connect to Prometheus automatically.
 I spent a lot of time debugging the issues of vagrant provision on my host machine.
 The nodes couldn't be joined automatically and provision didn't work.
 After this task, I will continue with improving A3 and A4.

 - Caio: https://github.com/doda25-team16/operation/pull/70 This week I read through some of the feedback recieved for assignment 1.
 I saw that we where missing the .env file for that assignment and I decided to implement it into our project.
 I also then updated the readme accordingly and was able to get it all working.

+- Job: https://github.com/doda25-team16/lib-version/pull/4 and https://github.com/doda25-team16/app/pull/10: This week, I went back to see what we had missed from previous weeks and looked into how we could reuse our lib-version in other parts of our code.